lunarring/latentblending/README.md

-Latent blending enables the creation of super-smooth video transitions between prompts.
-Powered by [stable diffusion 2.1](https://stability.ai/blog/stablediffusion2-1-release7-dec-2022), this method involves specific mixing of intermediate latent representations to create a seamless transition – with users having the option to choose full customization or preset options.
+Latent blending enables lightning-fast video transitions with incredible smoothness between prompts.
+Powered by [stable diffusion 2.1](https://stability.ai/blog/stablediffusion2-1-release7-dec-2022), this method involves specific mixing of intermediate latent representations to create a seamless transition – with users having the option to fully customize the transition and run high-resolution upscaling.

 # Quickstart
 ```python